mutugi-c/Leaf-Angle-Distribution/README.md

 # 📖 Leaf-Angle-Distribution <a name="about-project"></a>

-This repository contains algorithms aimed at automating processes of obtaining leaf angle distribution information from Terrestrial Laser Scanning (TLS) datasets.
+This repository contains algorithms aimed at automating processes of obtaining leaf angle distribution information from Terrestrial Laser Scanning (TLS) or LiDAR datasets.

 ## 🛠 Built With <a name="built-with"></a>